-Harrah's efforts to gather data, extract information, and turn this into real profits is unparalleled, but it's not a cure-all.
+Caesars' efforts to gather data, extract information, and turn this into real profits is unparalleled, but it's not a cure-all.
 Broader events can often derail even the best strategy.
 Gaming is a discretionary spending item, and when the economy tanks, gambling is one of the first things consumers will cut.
-Harrah's has not been immune to the world financial crisis and experienced a loss in 2008.
+Caesars has not been immune to the world financial crisis and experienced a loss in 2008.

-Also note that if you look up Harrah's stock symbol you won't find it.
+Also note that if you look up Caesars' stock symbol you won't find it.
 The firm was taken private37 in January 2008, when buyout firms Apollo Management and TPG Capital paid \$30.7 billion for all of the firm's shares.
-At that time Loveman signed a five-year deal to remain on as CEO, and he's spoken positively about the benefits of being private-primarily that with the distraction of quarterly earnings off the table, he's been able to focus on the long-term viability and health of the business.A.
-Knightly, "Harrah's Boss Speaks," Las Vegas Review-Journal, June 14, 2009.
+At that time Loveman signed a five-year deal to remain on as CEO, and he's spoken positively about the benefits of being private-primarily that with the distraction of quarterly earnings off the table, he's been able to focus on the long-term viability and health of the business.
+A. Knightly, "Harrah's Boss Speaks," Las Vegas Review-Journal, June 14, 2009.
+Plans for a late 2010 IPO were put on hold as the economy continued to sour.
+C. Vannucci and L. Spears, "Harrah's Pulls \$531 Million Private Equity-Backed IPO," BusinessWeek, November 19, 2011.